ElazarK/content-docs/scripts/ClassifierNotifyAdmin.md

-Use this script to send mail to admin, notifying the admin that classification failed.
+Sends mail to the administrator, notifying the administrator that the classification failed.

 ## Script Data
 ---